Most Affordable Online RN to BSN Programs 2023

 What is an RN to BSN Program?

 In short, an RN to BSN program is an opportunity for current working registered nurses that may only have an associate’s degree in nursing to earn a bachelor’s degree in nursing.
-These programs can come under a few different names: RN-BSN program, RN-to-BSN Program, RN to BSN program, or RN to BSN completion program.
+These programs can come under a few different names: RN-BSN program, RN-to-BSN Program, RN-to-BSN program, or RN-to-BSN completion program.

 Most of these programs are available online and differ significantly from traditional BSN degree programs.
-For instance, these programs require students to be current registered nurses with an active license.
+For instance, these programs require students to be current registered nurses with active licenses.
 Some of these programs also have medical requirements and require a background check to prove that potential students are upstanding members of the nursing community.

 Typical BSN Curriculum